DaHunterTime/TimberShop/README.md

 - [x] Environmental tips
 - [ ] Multiple languages

-Some features can appear as "done", but may still be incomplete in practice
+Some features can appear as "done", but may still be incomplete in practice.

 ## Requirements